fvilarinho/cicdzerotohero/README.md

 or define the credentials in the `iac/.credentials` filename.
 Please follow the template `iac/.credentials.template`.

+### To run it in you local machine

+Just execute the commands below:

+- `start.sh`: Starts the stack.
+- `stop.sh`: Stops the stack.
+- `reload.sh`: Reloads the stack.

 ### To run it in Akamai Connected Cloud

 You'll need to create an API Token in Akamai Connected Cloud.
 Please follow this path: Click in your